Mtkurilko/aiColorPredModel/readme.txt

-    Code all HTML, CSS, & JAVASCRIPT in VsCode then bring into project Add button to PyQt5 interface to open a window to display HTML HTML is there in order to show irl examples (walls, outfits, etc) ^ For this used color theory with weighted preference of users colors
+    Code all HTML, CSS, & JAVASCRIPT in VsCode then bring into project Add button to PyQt5 interface to open a window to display HTML HTML is there in order to show irl examples (walls, outfits, etc) ^ For this used color theory with weighted preference of user's colors